themanyone/whisper_dictation/README.md

 ## Bonus apps.

+`whisper_cpp.py`: The default dictation client that we now use.
+It connects to a running Whisper CPP server on the local machine or across the network (whoosh) (upbeat drum music).

-`whisper_client.py`: A client version.
+`whisper_client.py`: A client version for `whisper-jax`.
 Instead of loading up the language model for speech recognition.
 The client connects to a local [Whisper JAX server](https://jserver.py) running on the machine, the local network, or the internet.
 Edit `whisper_client.py` to configure the server location.
 This makes dictation available even on budget laptops and old phones that can run linux/python from the app store.

-`jserver.py`: The server for the client version.
+`jserver.py`: The old, `whisper-jax` server for the client version.
 Run it with `venv-run jserver.py`.
 You might also find that, although it starts instantly for clients, the client/server version is slightly slower, compared to running it locally.
 This is because the server uses extra resoures to handle multiple clients, resources which really aren't necessary for one user.
 If only a handful of clients will use it, editing `jserver.py` in certain ways may speed it up somewhat.
 Make it use the "openai/whisper-tiny.en" checkpoint.
 Reduce BATCH_SIZE, CHUNK_LENGTH_S, NUM_PROC to the minimum necessary to support your needs.

 `record.py`: hands-free recording from the microphone.
 It waits up to 10 minutes listening for a minimum threshold sound level of, -20dB, but you can edit the script and change that.
 It stops recording when audio drops below that level for a couple seconds.
 You can run it separately.
 It creates a cropped audio soundbite named `audio.mp3`.
 Or you can supply an output file name on the command line.